oberien/refunct-tas/lua-api.md

   Pitch is the y-axis with positive values making the character look down and negative values look up.
   Yaw is the x-axis with positive values turning right and negative ones left.
+* `setlocation(x, y, z)`: Sets the location of the character.
+* `setvelocity(velx, vely, velz)`: Sets the velocity of the character.
 * `step()`: Smart wrapper around `__step`.
-* `getplayerstats()`: Returns the player stats object containing the character's pitch, yaw and roll.
+* `getplayerstats()`: Returns the player stats object containing the following values of your character:
+    + `pitch`: Pitch of your player (left / right rotation).
+    + `yaw`: Yaw of your character (up / down rotation).
+    + `roll`: Roll of your character (tilt of your head).
+    + `x`: X-coordinate of your character in the world.
+    + `y`: Y-coordinate of your character in the world.
+    + `z`: Z-coordinate of your character in the world.
+    + `velx`: Velocity of your character in the X direction.
+    + `vely`: Velocity of your character in the Y direction.
+    + `velz`: Velocity of your character in the Z direction.
+    + `accx`: Acceleration of your character in the X direction.
+      This is only the acceleration caused by keyboard input.
+    + `accy`: Acceleration of your character in the Y direction.
+      This is only the acceleration caused by keyboard input.
 * `frame(keys, degx, degy, repeatnum)`: Executes `repeatnum` frames.
-  During those frames, it turns the character by `degx` degrees on the x-axis and `degy` degrees on the y-axis.
+  During those frames, it turns the character by `degx` degrees to the left / right and `degy` degrees up / down.
   It also keeps all keys inside the `keys` list pressed, which can contain any combination of the following keys:
     + `forward`